This Wealthsimple Trade review covers how Canada’s first free online stock trading app works, its pros and cons, and how to get a welcome bonus.

 The Wealthsimple Trade app is available on iOS and Android.
 To get started:

-- Open a Wealthsimple Trade account here ($150 cash bonus link).
+- Open a Wealthsimple Trade account ($25 cash bonus link when you deposit $200).

 - Download the Wealthsimple Trade app from the Apple or Google Play Stores and sign in with your Wealthsimple credentials.
 You can also use the desktop web interface.